bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Islands/SI_CH3_Island_Landscape.md

 | 46 – 50 | Seaside camp |
 | 51 – 85 | Seaside settlement |
 | 86 – 100 | Multiple visible communities or extensive cultivation |
-^table-OclIslandVisibleHabitation-Myriads
+^table-Visible-Habitation-Myriads

 ### Oracle: Island Visible Habitation - Margins
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Islands^Visible-Habitation-Margins]]` | Guidance
 > The _Visible Habitation_ of sizable islands may vary.
 Your initial results represent the dominant aspects that are visible on approach.
-Further exploration may reveal other characteristics. ^guidance-OclIslandVisibleHabitation-Margins
+Further exploration may reveal other characteristics. ^guidance-Visible-Habitation-Margins

 | dice: 1d100 | Result |
 |:---:| --- |